jpittma1/ENPM673-Project2-Lane_Detection/README.md

 #Project #2

 #********************************************
-#Requires the following in same folder to run:
+# Requires the following in same folder to run:
-# 1) Python code: "functions.py" and "jpittma1_project1.py"
+# 1) Python code: "functions.py" and "jpittma1_project2.py" and "jpittma1_project2_problem2_3.py"
+# 2) folder "adaptive_hist_data" with 25 images
-# 2) Image for Problem 2.a: "testudo.png"
+# 3) "whiteline.mp4" for problem 2
-# 3) Video for problem 1 and 2: "1tagvideo.mp4"
+# 4) "challenge.mp4" for problem 3
 #********************************************

-Function modules used: numpy, cv2, scipy, matplotlib.pyplot, sys, math
+# Function modules used: numpy, cv2, scipy, matplotlib.pyplot, sys, math

-In order to generate videos will need to "toggle" the applicable variable from "False" to "True".
-These are located in "jpittma1_project2.py" on lines 20-22 Problem 1: problem_1
+# In order to generate videos will need to "toggle" the applicable variable from "False" to "True".
+These are located in "jpittma1_project2.py" on lines 21-22 Problem 1a: problem_1a
+Problem 1b: problem_1b

-Problem 2: problem_2
+These are located in "jpittma1_project2_problem2_3.py" on lines 18-19 Problem 2: problem_2
 Problem 2: problem_3